linusemrch2618/text-viewer-vala/README.md

 # Text Viewer
-A simple text viewer written in Vala and GTK.
+A simple text editor written in Vala and GTK.